 brodgar and callanish

-The Brodgar gas condensate field lies 89 miles (143 km) northeast of Aberdeen, Scotland, in the Central North Sea, in water depths of about 460 feet (140 m).
-Brodgar is operated by ConocoPhillips (U.K.) Limited; Chevron North Sea Limited held a 25 percent non-operated working interest in the field in 2016, effective from 1 July 2017 it has changed to 12.5%.
+The Brodgar gas condensate field lies 89 miles (143 km) north-east of Aberdeen, Scotland, in the Central North Sea, in water depths of about 460 feet (140 m).
+Brodgar is operated by ConocoPhillips (U.K.) Limited; Chevron North Sea Limited currently has a 12.5 percent non-operated working interest in the field.

 Both fields have been developed as satellites of the Britannia Field and are tied back to the bridge linked platform connected to the Britannia facility.
 First production from Callanish and Brodgar fields was achieved in 2008.